 If you want to know your exact score before you begin car shopping, simply visit myfico.com

 Generally speaking, banks require a minimum credit score of 600 to give an auto loan without any down payment.

 However, you CAN buy a car with a score of 400 or a score of 850.
 There are a lot of variables that weigh into determining your loan eligibility and interest rates available.
 These factors include:

 Many people have heard that checking your credit too often can negatively impact your score.
 Is this true?

 When shopping for cars, it is a great idea to get quotes from multiple lenders to ensure that you get the best interest rate possible.
-However, it is always best to ask for quotes in as short of a time period as possible, because the law states that all credit checks within 14 days must be combined into a single credit pull so that it does not lower your credit score based on each individual credit check.Starting April 20, 2020, Experian, TransUnion and Equifax will offer all U.S. consumers free weekly credit reports for the next year through AnnualCreditReport.com to help you protect your financial health during the sudden and unprecedented hardship caused by COVID-19.
+However, it is always best to ask for quotes in as short of a time period as possible, because the law states that all credit checks within 14 days must be combined into a single credit pull so that it does not lower your credit score based on each individual credit check.Starting April 20, 2020, Experian, TransUnion and Equifax will offer all U.S. consumers free weekly credit reports through April 20, 2022 at AnnualCreditReport.com to help you protect your financial health during the sudden and unprecedented hardship caused by COVID-19.